ambijat/uncomtrade/dnld_s4ag5.md

     ## [13] 73731 77584

-Now as to impute the above 3 strings into query we need to put comma sing \[,\] in between those queries.
-This is not done by actually putting the sign, instead a string \[“%2C%20”\] is used to insert the comma sign in between each code.
+Now as to impute the above 3 strings into query we need to put comma sign \[,\] in between those queries.
+This is not done by actually putting the sign, instead a string \[“%2C%20”\] is used to insert the comma sign in between the two codes.

-This is done as follows. \* First by creating empty list qq. \* Iterating the string \[“%2C%20”\] for each string in rr. \* Finally appending the results into qq.
+This is done as follows.

+-   First by creating empty list qq.
+-   Iterating the string \[“%2C%20”\] for each string in rr.
+-   Finally appending the results into qq.

 ``` r
 qq <- list()